Rooholla-KhorramBakht/nyu_crrl_unitree_b1/docs/ntp_setup.md

 # Time synchronization between machines

-It appears that the jetsons on board do not have some power storage device to keep their RTC alive when the robot is powered down.
-As such, the computers have different / wrong times that needs to be fixed every boot. chrony is used to perform synchronization.
-It conflicts with =systemd-timesyncd= service.
+chrony is used to perform synchronization.
+It conflicts with `systemd-timesyncd` service.
 On all computers, run:
 ```bash
   systemctl disable --now systemd-timesyncd.service
   sudo apt install chrony